ramvignesh-manokaran/Search-Engine-Tools-Agents/README.md

 # Search Engine with tools and Agents

+- Tools like Arxiv, Wikipedia and DuckDuckGoSearchRun are used.
+- Have also tried custom Retriever to retrieve info from Langsmith website.
+- LLM interacts with these tools to answer user query.
+- Agents are used to interact with above tools.
-In this example, we're using `StreamlitCallbackHandler` to display the thoughts and actions of an agent in an interactive Streamlit app.
+- we have used `StreamlitCallbackHandler` to display the thoughts and actions of an agent in an interactive Streamlit app.

 ## Setting Up environment